 - Colleges—not third-party groups—are the biggest source of scholarship money.

 - Winning a scholarship from a third-party group can reduce the need-based aid that colleges are willing to offer you.

 - Private colleges typically provide more scholarship money than do public colleges.

-Click here to read more on the Times.
+Click here to read more about scholarships on the College Solution blog.